john-itcsolutions/cheirrs/README.md

 `./run.sh`

-Unlike the case following, where we develop in Kubernetes, the database is directly accessible via a gui (provided by PgAdmin4) in this form of development.
+Unlike the cases following, where we develop in Kubernetes, the database is directly accessible via a gui (provided by PgAdmin4) in this form of development.
 You must develop tables, columns, views and a foreign key relationship system in the database itself.

-In addition, the Python-gRPC protocol buffer services must be developed on the smartweb server to provide the Ionic/Cordova front end gui with target procedures to call from Typescript (to Python-encoded protobufs) via Carrier and the Python-gRPC clients.
-These procedures will do the data input and output query work on Postgis.
+In addition, the Python-gRPC protocol buffer services must be developed on the smartweb server to provide the Ionic/Cordova front end gui with target procedures to call from your Ionic Typescript code (to Python-encoded protobufs) via Carrier and the Python-gRPC clients.
+These procedures will do the data input and output query work for your dApp on Postgis.
+You may also need to program trigger functions in PLpgSQL on the database in order to process data.

-You may also need to program trigger functions in PLpgSQL on the database.
+Remember it is more efficient to have postgis processing data wherever possible, and not having the smartweb server doing more than necessary.